Roland Zimmerman Family

-Roland sings and plays guitar, (and sometimes banjo and 5-string Dobro), at our performances.
+Roland sings and plays guitar and banjo at our performances.
 Roland has performed with various bluegrass gospel groups.
 In 1997, he started to perform solo at local retirement homes, using a vocal harmonizer to create harmony vocals to accompany himself.
 Roland produced, engineered and performed on 2 gospel music recordings during his solo performing.

 Rhoda sings and recites poetry.
 You will find her attending our sales table.
 Rhoda was first involved in the background of her husband’s ministry by tending the sales table, setup, booking, etc. When Ryan decided to go onstage, she went along onstage to give him guidance.
 She then decided that while she was onstage anyway, she might as well take part in performing!

-Ryan sings, recites scripture, plays guitar, mandolin, Q-Chord and kazoo, and he provides rhythmic accompaniment on washboard, tambourine, spoons, paper bag, and sanding blocks.
-(Ryan gets most of the attention from the audiences!)
+Ryan sings, recites scripture, plays guitar, mandolin, Q-Chord, pedal steel guitar, electric bass guitar, harmonica, and kazoo, and he provides rhythmic accompaniment on washboard, tambourine, spoons, paper bag, and sanding blocks.
 Ryan has been singing with his father since he was 2 years old.
 His musical interests were noticed when, as an infant, he got into his mother’s kettle cabinet, and getting the smallest saucepan, he held it like a banjo, tapping on the copper bottom!
 He was encouraged to go onstage by personnel at a local retirement home when they found out that he likes to mimic his father by strumming a badminton racket around the house.
 In his first several appearances, he sang and strummed the racket!
 We soon bought him a guitar.